TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Multi-stage Programming Formulations

-The two-stage stochastic linear formulation for the CTVM problem is as follows.
-The objective is to maximize the expected benefit of the activated nodes $\mathbb{E}\left[ B(s, x, \xi) \right]$, where $B(s, x, \xi)$ is the optimal value of the second-stage problem.
+The objective is to maximize the expected benefit of the activated nodes $\mathbb{E}\left[ B(s, x, G) \right]$, where $B(s, x, G)$ is the optimal value of the second-stage problem.
 This stochastic programming problem is, however, not yet ready to be solved with a linear algebra solver.